 You can copy commercially released sound recordings of music if it is for educational purposes and related to a course of study or research.
 When copying sound recordings you must have notices and labelling attached.

 You can also make commercially released sound recordings available online to students via a password authentication system such as through an online course management system (e.g. MyLO).
 The recordings can only be available in streaming only format (ie. cannot be downloaded).
-When making recordings available online you must contact the Library's Copyright and Digital Assets team as such use is subject to annual survey requirements.
+When making recordings available online to students you must contact the University's Copyright Officer as such use is subject to annual survey requirements.